kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

    >**NOTE:** If you are using k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-2. Call the HttpBin endpoints by sending a `GET` request to the HttpBin Services:
+2. Call the HTTPBin endpoints by sending a `GET` request to the HTTPBin Services:

    ```bash
    curl -ik -X GET https://httpbin-services.$DOMAIN_TO_EXPOSE_WORKLOADS/headers